bioinfo-chru-strasbourg/howard/docs/user_guide.md

 ##### Annovar annotation

-For Annovar tool, use HOWARD keyword `annovar` and mention specific Annovar database keywords.
+For Annovar tool, use HOWARD keyword `annovar` and mention specific Annovar database keywords (separator `:`).
 More options are available using [HOWARD Parameters JSON](help.param.md) file.

 > Example: VCF annotation with Annovar refGene and cosmic70
 > ```